korjavin/tw2dynalist/README.md

 4. **API Version Issues**: This app uses Twitter API v2 endpoints.
 If you encounter any issues related to API endpoints, ensure your Twitter Developer account has access to the v2 API.

-5. **OAuth 2.0 Flow Issues**:
+4. **OAuth 2.0 Flow Issues**:
-   - If you're having trouble with the OAuth 2.0 flow, make sure your callback URL is correctly set in the Twitter Developer Portal.
+   - If you're having trouble with the OAuth 2.0 flow, make sure your callback URL is correctly set in the Twitter Developer Portal and matches your `TWITTER_REDIRECT_URL` environment variable.
-   - The authorization code must be entered exactly as provided in the callback URL.
+   - The app automatically handles the callback - you don't need to manually enter codes anymore.
-   - If you need to re-authorize, simply delete the token.json file and run the app again.
+   - If you need to re-authorize, simply delete the `token.json` file and run the app again.
+   - Ensure the callback server port (default: 8080) is not blocked by firewalls.

-4. **API Version Issues**: This app now uses Twitter API v2 endpoints.
+5. **API Version Issues**: This app uses Twitter API v2 endpoints.
 If you encounter any issues related to API endpoints, ensure your Twitter Developer account has access to the v2 API.

 ## License